AnaMaria2019/BlogProject/README.md

 Notes: The frontend part of the project is build using <strong>React</strong>, and the backend part with <strong>Django</strong>.

+You can find pictures of the project's web pages [here](https://github.com/AnaMaria2019/BlogProject/tree/master/pictures).

 ### Prerequisites

 * Django Backend Project: